In exactly 10 days, Japan is expected to reveal the name of its next era that will begin on 2019-05-01.

 Several companies adopted NEC Row 13 into their own vendor character sets, in particular Apple and Microsoft.

 The Heisei (平成) era began on 1989-01-08.
 Because Microsoft adopted NEC Row 13 into its Japanese character set, it is not known whether NEC or Microsoft added the two-kanji square ligature form of 平成 at position 13-63 (Shift-JIS 0x877E): ㍻.

-Instead of adjusting their KanjiTalk6 character set, Apple decided to significantly change their extension to JIS X 0208 when they developed their KanjiTalk7 character set.
+Instead of adjusting their KanjiTalk6 character set, Apple decided to significantly change their extension to JIS X 0208 when they developed their KanjiTalk7 character set, which was released in 1992.
 The (now) four two-kanji square ligature forms of Japan era names were moved to Row 14 at positions 14-71 (Shift-JIS 0x87E5) through 14-74 (Shift-JIS 0x87E8): ㍾, ㍽, ㍼, and ㍻.
 Note how the ordering is from oldest to newest.

 Unicode Version 1.0 was released in October of 1991, and included the four two-kanji square ligature forms of Japan era names at code points U+337B through U+337E: ㍻, ㍼, ㍽, and ㍾.
 Note how the ordering is from newest to oldest.
 Interestingly, the “Unicode Preview” included these four characters at code points U+3190 through U+3193, ordered from oldest to newest, and the relevant page is dated 1990-08-11.

 Fontworks (フォントワークス) developed OCF (Original Composite Font) fonts in the early 1990s, and they included vertical forms of these two-kanji square ligatures whose component kanji were stacked vertically, as shown below: